How to Find a Consultant - and save $$$ too!

 So you need a qualified consultant, but don't know where to go for help.
 How do you locate someone reputable and maintain your budget at the same time?
 Finding a qualified consultant can be a daunting task.
 Search Google or one of the other popular search engines and you'll come up with a list that is too large to fathom.
 You can relax - it's not as difficult as you might think.
 Let me say at the outset that there are many good consultants and agencies out there.
 In fact, the larger, more well-known entities have established track-records and are a good choice, but they can be very costly, putting them out of reach for many potential clients.

 Instead, consider an independent consultant.
 If the idea sounds a bit scary, you're not alone.
-It's natural to be suspicious.
-It's this fear of the unknown that makes the process especially trying.
-To make matters worse, there are many scam artists who masquerade themselves as wolves in sheep's clothing.
-These unscrupulous invidividuals lie in wait for their next victim to devour.
 There are many stories of unsuspecting clients who have been taken for thousands of dollars and delivered a sub-standard product.

 So just how do you find a reputable consultant without mortgaging the farm?
 The answer is suprisingly simple, but you have to do your homework.